neel-lab/GlycoEnzOnto/README.md

 # GlycoEnzOnto

 **Citation**: Theodore Groth, Alexander D Diehl, Rudiyanto Gunawan and Sriram Neelamegham, "GlycoEnzOnto: A GlycoEnzyme Pathway and Molecular Function Ontology", Bioinformatics.
-2022 Oct 25;btac704. ([https://10.1093/bioinformatics/btac704](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac704/6772808))
+2022 Oct 25;btac704. ([doi: 10.1093/bioinformatics/btac704](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac704/6772808))

 GlycoEnzOnto is an ontology which describes the molecular functions and metabolic pathway involvement of 403 glycosylation-related genes or "glycogenes".
 These genes are involved in regulating four different processes, each of which are modeled in GlycoEnzOnto: